Blackstone River Greenway: Massachusetts

-Construction was delayed due to a lack of state funds, a shortfall attributed to the over-budget "Big Dig" highway tunnel project in Boston.
-In 2005, as part of the Massachusetts Turnpike-Route 146 interchange project, the first 2.5 mi segment, from Worcester to Millbury, was opened to the public.
+Construction was delayed due to a lack of state funds, a shortfall attributed to the over-budget Big Dig highway tunnel project in Boston.
+In 2005, as part of the Massachusetts Turnpike-Route 146 interchange project, the first 2.5 mi segment from Worcester to Millbury was opened to the public.

 In 2010, an agreement was reached between MassDOT and DCR for DCR to take over the management of the design and environmental permitting of Sections 1 through 5 of the Greenway, including preparation of the Environmental Impact Report (EIR).
-Section 6 was previously constructed by MassDOT, and Section 7 will be designed by the City of Worcester, and constructed by MassDOT.
+Section 6 was previously constructed by MassDOT, and Section 7 will be designed by the City of Worcester and constructed by MassDOT.

 In 2013, five bridges in Blackstone that run concurrently with the Southern New England Trunkline Trail (SNETT) were repaired and repainted.
 These are the two Factory Pond Bridges, the northern Canal Street Bridge, a Blackstone River Bridge, and the St. Paul Street Bridge.
 By September 2014, these bridges received new ipe wood decks and safety railings.
 In 2014, new bridges were also constructed over Kane Court and Main Street, and a tunnel was built under Church Street, all in the town of Blackstone.
 The entire 3.7-mile path was finally completed in December 2016.
 Restoration work on the Blackstone Viaduct, located adjacent to the southern terminus of this path, began in 2019.
-When completed, this project will add approximately 0.5 miles of bike path extending to the Rhode Island border, where it will connect with an existing segment of path in Woonsocket.
+Completed in 2024, the project added approximately 0.5 miles of bike path extending to the Rhode Island border, where it connected with an existing segment of path in Woonsocket.

-All of the trail between the missing Blackstone River and Rte.
-122 bridge in Blackstone and Rte.
-146A in Uxbridge is part of both the SNETT and the Blackstone River Greenway.
+The portion between the east end of the Blackstone Viaduct and Route 146A in Uxbridge is part of both the SNETT and the Blackstone River Greenway.